zilexa/Homeserver/README.md

 # The Modern Homeserver
-### Setup a lightweight home server usable as desktop workstation or headless, with carefully selected apps running to make your life easier and give you the benefits of the "private cloud"!
+### Setup a lightweight home server usable as desktop workstation or headless, with carefully selected apps to make your life easier and give you the benefits of the "private cloud"!

 This guided uses  a declarative methodology, not only to describe and run containerized applications (via docker-compose), but also to install and configure the server and all necessary tools via bash scripts.